 You can submit a suggestion to improve Redstone Arsenal through Interactive Customer Evaluation (ICE)

-You can also submit AFAP issues directly year round by going to Army Family Action Plan Issue Management System.
+You may also submit AFAP issues directly year round by going to Army Family Action Plan Issue Management System.

 - Service member's Group Life Insurance increased from $50,000 to $200,000.